-- fees paid to CROs and research institutions in connection with pre-clinical studies; - fees paid to contract manufacturers in connection with the production of drugs for studies and clinical trials; - fees paid to CROs and research institutions in connection with conducting clinical studies; and - professional service fees for consulting and related services.
+- fees paid to CROs and research institutions in connection with pre-clinical studies; - fees paid to contract manufacturers in connection with the production of drugs for studies and clinical trials; - fees paid to our licensing partner for drug product utilized in clinical trials; - fees paid to CROs and research institutions in connection with conducting clinical studies; and - professional service fees for consulting and related services.

-We base our expense accruals related to pre-clinical and clinical activities on our estimates of the services performed pursuant to contracts with multiple research institutions and clinical research organizations that conduct and manage pre-clinical and clinical work on our behalf.
+We base our expense accruals related to pre-clinical and clinical activities on our estimates of the services performed pursuant to contracts with multiple research institutions and CROs that conduct and manage pre-clinical and clinical work on our behalf.
 The financial terms of these agreements vary from contract to contract and may result in uneven payment flows.
 Payments under some of these contracts depend on factors, such as the successful animal trials and the completion of study milestones.
 Our service providers invoice us monthly in arrears for services performed.
 In accruing service fees, we estimate the time period over which services will be performed and the level of effort to be expended in each period.
 If we do not identify costs that we have begun to incur, or if we underestimate or overestimate the level of services performed or the costs of these services, our actual expenses could differ from our estimates.